 The Gastein valley isn’t widely known internationally.
-It deserves better: its slopes are impressively extensive, and mainly quite challenging – great for intermediates who are happy on real red runs.
-But the place doesn’t cater properly for air-package holiday makers without a car.
-With five mountains, of which only two are linked, the valley really needs an efficient bus service instead of the current token offering.
+It deserves better.
+Its slopes are impressively extensive, and mainly quite challenging.
+This is great for intermediates who are happy on real red runs.

 With its grand hotels, trinket shops and cramped gorge-like setting, central Bad Gastein itself is a far cry from your standard chalet-style Austrian village.
-But staying above the center near the lifts offers a more normal winter sports experience, and both Bad Hofgastein and Dorfgastein, respectively a few miles and a few more miles down the valley, are equally well worth considering as a base.
+However, staying above the center near the lifts offers a more normal winter sports experience.
+You should consider both Bad Hofgastein and Dorfgastein as a base.
+They are each a few miles down the valley.

 To make the most of the valley you need a car.
-With five spread out mountains, of which only two are linked, the valley needs a first class public transport system, and it doesn’t have one – traveling from end of the valley to the other can take over an hour and may involve a couple of changes.
+With five spread out mountains, of which only two are linked, the valley needs a first-class public transport system, and it doesn’t have one.
+Traveling from one end of the valley to the other can take over an hour and may involve a couple of changes.

 - Four separate, varied areas with a huge number of slopes both above and below the tree-line